-HDFC Regalia Credit Card and HDFC Millennia Credit Card are two of the most popular credit cards by HDFC Bank in the lifestyle category.
-While the HDFC Regalia Card offers slightly more premium benefits and targets financially well-off individuals, Millennia Credit Card, as the name suggests, is targetted at young professionals and first-time jobholders, most of whom are millennials.
+HDFC Regalia Credit Card and HDFC Millennia Credit Card are the most popular credit cards both by the HDFC Bank in the lifestyle category.
+While the HDFC Regalia Card offers slightly more premium benefits and targets financially prosperous individuals, Millennia Credit Card, as the name suggests, is targeted towards millennials, young professionals and first-time jobholders, most of whom are millennials.

-In this article, we will break down the features and benefits of both the credit cards one by one and then give you a quick comparison between the two, so that it becomes easier for you to decide which one suits your needs that best.
+In this article, we will break down the features and benefits of both the credit cards one by one and then give you a quick comparison for a better understanding of the two cards, so that it becomes easier for you to decide which one suits your needs that best.

 HDFC Bank Regalia Credit Card

-Some of the key features of HDFC Regalia Credit Card are as under-
+The key features of HDFC Regalia Credit Card are following –

-- You earn 4 Reward Points per Rs.
+- You earn 4 Reward Points on every Rs.
 150 spent with the HDFC Regalia Credit Card with 1 Reward Point valued at Rs.
 0.20 to Rs.
 0.50 depending upon the category of spends the Points are redeemed against.

-- 15,000 bonus Reward Points as a milestone benefit on the expenditure of a minimum of Rs.
+- 15,000 bonus Reward Points as a milestone benefit on the expenses for a minimum of Rs.
 8 lakh in an anniversary year.

-- Complimentary domestic and international airport lounge access with the Visa domestic lounge program and complimentary membership of the Priority Pass lounge access program.
+- Complimentary domestic (12 times a year or 3 times every quarter) and international airport lounge access with the Visa domestic lounge program and complimentary membership of the Priority Pass lounge access program.

 - Lower foreign currency mark-up charge of 2% on international transactions.

-- Renewal fee waiver on a minimum annual expenditure of Rs.
+- Renewal fee waiver on a annual expenditure of over Rs.
 3 lakhs.

 - Complimentary air accident cover worth up to Rs.
 1 crore.